roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 05Page 7

+===

- 05Page 7 ****** The Hard Body's Continuing Education Ch.
-05 ****** bydlsloan© Both men entered and Cori and Rudin waved it off as Cori offered them a seat.
+Both men entered and Cori and Rudin waved it off as Cori offered them a seat.
 "No, we can't stay," Rudin said.
 "I just wanted to stop by and tell you that you are the lucky recipient of a free room and service upgrade."
 Cori remembered that Gerald had no idea what had been going on the last three days and nodded to Rudin a subtle appreciation for his discretion.

  "That's great!"
 Cori said.
 "What does it mean?"